verbal-noun/terrain-generation-unity/README.md

         .
 ```

-The DiamondStep function takes in the index of our "centre" vertice, and using the current dimension "dim" (which is recursively reduced as previously mentioned), calculate the index of the four corners.
+The DiamondStep function takes in the index of our `centre` vertice, and using the current dimension `dim` (which is recursively reduced as previously mentioned), calculate the index of the four corners.
 This is then used to find an average of the four corners and a random proportion of heightDiff is set as the new centre vertice height.
-As we can see in our RecursiveDSquare function, we perform the diamond step across every "dim" vertices in both the x and z axis.
+As we can see in our RecursiveDSquare function, we perform the diamond step across every `dim` vertices in both the x and z axis.
 For example, on the second iteration of a 4x4 grid, the following red vertices would have the DiamondStep function called upon them.

 <p align="center">
   <img src="Images/Diamond-Step-Diagram.png"  width="150" >